-In this workshop we will explore how can we develop an equilibrium of soul, a spiritually inspired mood, which enables us to work safely and effectively in the world.
+In this workshop, we will explore how we can develop an equilibrium of the soul, a spiritually inspired mood, which enables us to work safely and effectively in the world.

 TALK – Mechanics of the Mind

-The intellectual part of the soul has the ability to receive thought-content and is receptive to a higher perception.
-A connection between the intellectual mind and spiritual insight is activated by a correctly formed research question, but to receive a clear answer from the spiritual worlds we have to provide a ‘state of mind without content’, i.e. a so-called ‘empty mind’ devoid of thoughts, wishes, images, bias, and preconceptions Achievement of the empty mind is an important step in our inner development and a core requirement for spiritual science research.
+The intellectual part of the soul can receive thought content and is receptive to a higher perception.
+A correctly formed research question activates a connection between the intellectual mind and spiritual insight, but to obtain a clear answer from the spiritual worlds, we have to provide a ‘state of mind without content’, i.e. a so-called ‘empty mind’ devoid of thoughts, wishes, images, bias, and preconceptions.
+Achievement of the empty mind is an essential step in our inner development and a core requirement for spiritual science research.

-WORKSHOP – Empty mind and a research question
+WORKSHOP – Levels of thinking and Empty mind

-In this workshop we will work with practical exercises to deepen the topics addressed in the talk.
-We will explore following aspects:
+In this workshop, we will work with practical exercises to deepen the topics addressed in the talk.
+We will explore the following aspects: